-5.3.
-Capabilities Assessment
+5.3 Capabilities Assessment

-The capabilities assessment identifies existing local and regional agencies, personnel, plans, public policy, and programs that can support the hazard mitigation measures in this Plan.
-This assessment (Table 5.8 and Table 5.9) helps determine the ability of Mono County and the Town of Mammoth Lakes to reduce damage from hazard events, providing a foundation to develop, consider, and prioritize future hazard mitigation measures.
-Each table presents both personnel that are able to execute various aspects of the plan and regulation which enable and enforce action.
-The County has applicable Building Codes, General Plan policies, Subdivision Regulations, Capital Improvement Plan, and other regulatory development guidelines which enable it to provide specific support and expand upon and improve hazard mitigation activities throughout the County and in each of the un-incorporated communities.
+The capabilities assessment identifies existing resources the County and Town have that can support the hazard mitigation measures in this Plan.
+Existing resources include personnel, plans, public policy, and programs, as well as potential financial resources.
+This assessment helps determine the ability of Mono County and the Town of Mammoth Lakes to reduce damage from hazard events, providing a foundation to develop, consider, and prioritize future hazard mitigation measures.
+Tables 5.8 and 5.9 present both personnel that are able to execute various aspects of the plan, and regulation which enable and enforce action.
+The potential financial resources are similar for the County and the Town and are therefore presented in a single table, Table 5.10 (Section 5.3.2).
+The County has applicable Building Codes, General Plan policies, Subdivision Regulations, Capital Improvement Plan, and other regulatory development guidelines which enable it to provide specific support and expand upon and improve hazard mitigation activities throughout the County and in each of the unincorporated communities.

-Mono County and the Town of Mammoth Lakes also participate in the National Flood Insurance Program (NFIP).
+Mono County and the Town of Mammoth Lakes also participate in the NFIP.
 Additionally, the County and Town General Plans, Multi-jurisdictional Emergency Response Plan, and Disaster Recovery Plans provide additional authority.
 Since the publication of the previous plan, the County and Town have enforced floodplain management with the following actions:

 - Incorporating into the Safety Element of the Mono County General Plan, and Public Health and Safety Element of the Mammoth Lakes General Plan, including updated flood area mapping and goals to reduce the potential for injury, property damage, and environmental damage from flooding. - Providing a webpage and specific FEMA flood mapping information for the Tri-Valley area, where flooding is most frequent and communities most vulnerable.
-As part of this effort, community members have been encouraged to obtain a parcel-specific Floodplain Determination or inquire about existing Floodplain Determinations by contacting the County's Engineering Division. - Upon receipt of updated digital Flood Insurance Rate Maps (FIRMS) from FEMA, Mono County notified residents affected by any changes to the designation of flood-prone areas or Special Flood Hazard Areas (SFHAs).
+As part of this effort, community members have been encouraged to obtain a parcel-specific Floodplain Determination or inquire about existing Floodplain Determinations by contacting the County's Engineering Division. - Upon receipt of updated digital FIRMs from FEMA, Mono County notified residents affected by any changes to the designation of flood-prone areas or SFHAs.